worldbank/GEEST/README.md

 2. Select the mode of travel (Walking OR Driving).

-3. Select method of measurement (Distance OR Time).
+3. Select the method of measurement (Distance OR Time).

 4. Specify travel distance or time increments in meters or time respectively using comma delimitation.

 5. Edit the facility raster output file name for each unique type of facility.

-6. Click "Execute" button to run the algorithm.
+6. Click the "Execute" button to run the algorithm.

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-8. The output raster file will be store in the project folder specified in the "Setup" tab, in the "WTP" folder under the "Accessibility" folder. (*Project_Folder/Accessibility/WTP/Facility_Raster_output.tif*)
+8. The output raster file will be stored in the project folder specified in the "Setup" tab, in the "WTP" folder under the "Accessibility" folder. (*Project_Folder/Accessibility/WTP/Facility_Raster_output.tif*)

 **Steps 1 – 8 will have to be repeated for all facility types**.

-9. Once all facilities have completed the processing, move onto the next steo and enter aggregated raster output file name.
+9. Once all facilities have completed the processing, move on to the next step and enter the aggregated raster output file name.

-10. Click "Aggregate" button to run the algorithm.
+10. Click the "Aggregate" button to run the algorithm.

 11. Status text next to the "Execute" button will appear and let you know once processing is complete.